 The Renfrew Center of New York

-The Renfrew Center of New York specializes in the treatment of anorexia, bulimia, binge eating disorder and related mental illnesses.
+In a safe and healing community, The Renfrew Center of New York provides the skills to support recovery from anorexia, bulimia, and binge eating as well as the full range of eating disorders.
 Programming consists of a comprehensive range of services, including day treatment, intensive outpatient and group therapy.

 The New York site is within walking distance to all major NYC buses, trains and subways and is handicap accessible.

 In response to the COVID-19 crisis, The Renfrew Center of New York has shifted all Day and Intensive Outpatient Programming (IOP) to a virtual platform until further notice.
 All of our clinical leaders have been trained in using this platform, and therapist guides and patient handbooks have been rolled out.
 Additionally, to support prospective patients seeking treatment during this time of uncertainty, we are still offering assessments and taking admissions at our Residential level of care in Philadelphia, PA and Coconut Creek, FL.

 For more information and current updates, please click here or call 1-800-RENFREW (736-3739).